Academic Honesty and Conduct Policy

 Wentworth takes violations of academic dishonesty and misconduct very seriously.
 Sanctions for such violations include, but are not limited to, a grade of “F”, removal from a course, Institute suspension, or Institute expulsion.

 In cases involving conduct unbecoming a student, the student may be asked to leave the academic area or function.
 Under these circumstances, the student may be marked absent, may receive a zero for any test or project to be completed in that class, and may not be allowed to make up the work.
-With the approval of the curricular department head/the Dean of CPCE or designee, the student may also be withdrawn from the course, and a grade of “W” will appear on the student’s transcript.
-If a student is asked to leave a class or other academic area or function, he/she may not return until he/she meets with the faculty and/or staff member and curricular department head, the Dean of CPCE or Director and resolves the issue(s).
+With the approval of the curricular department chair/dean of CPCE or designee, the student may also be withdrawn from the course, and a grade of “W” will appear on the student’s transcript.
+If a student is asked to leave a class or other academic area or function, he/she may not return until he/she meets with the faculty and/or staff member and curricular department chair, the dean of CPCE or director and resolves the issue(s).
 In addition, Public Safety may be contacted.

 Procedures for Handling Academic Dishonesty and Misconduct Cases

-Academic department heads, the Dean of CPCE, and Directors may refer a student, at any time, to the Academic Discipline Board if in their judgment, they feel a situation is very serious and warrants immediate action.
-This request must be received by the Director of the Center for Teaching and Learning.
+Academic department chairs, the dean of CPCE, and directors may refer a student, at any time, to the Academic Discipline Board if in their judgment, they feel a situation is very serious and warrants immediate action.
+This request must be received by the Director of Student Achievement and Academic Relations.

 A. Appeals Process

-- If a student wishes to appeal the imposed sanctions (see Possible Sanctions above), the student may request, in writing, within two weeks, that the curricular department head or the Dean of CPCE review the facts presented regarding the incident, and the faculty or staff person’s action, and determine if the problem can be resolved at this level.
-The curricular department head or Dean of CPCE will respond to the student, within two weeks of the student’s appeal.
+- If a student wishes to appeal the imposed sanctions (see Possible Sanctions above), the student may request, in writing, within two weeks, that the curricular department chair or the dean of CPCE review the facts presented regarding the incident, and the faculty or staff person’s action, and determine if the problem can be resolved at this level.
+The curricular department chair or dean of CPCE will respond to the student, within two weeks of the student’s appeal.

 - The student may request that his or her case be heard by the Academic Discipline Board if no satisfactory resolution is determined in Item A1.

-- The request must be received by the Director of the Center for Teaching and Learning, in writing, within two weeks of the date of the letter from the curricular department head or the Dean of CPCE.
+- The request must be received by the Provost's Office or designee, in writing, within two weeks of the date of the letter from the curricular department chair or the dean of CPCE.
 Before a student can appeal to the Academic Discipline Board, the procedures listed above must be followed.

 B. Academic Discipline Board

-- The Board has jurisdiction over acts of alleged academic dishonesty/ misconduct, behavior unbecoming a student, and/or violations of published Wentworth policies and procedures in the academic environment involving: the seven academic departments; CPCE; the Alumni Library; the Center for Teaching and Learning; and the Office of the Provost.
+- The Board has jurisdiction over acts of alleged academic dishonesty/ misconduct, behavior unbecoming a student, and/or violations of published Wentworth policies and procedures in the academic environment involving: the four colleges; the Alumni Library; the Learning Center; and the Office of the Provost.
 Alleged student misconduct outside the jurisdiction of the Academic Discipline Board will be referred to the Director of Community Standards.
-Should there be a question of jurisdiction, the Director of the Center for Teaching and Learning and the Director of Community Standards will decide whether the Academic Discipline Board, Director of Community Standards, or the Community Standards Board will review the incident.
+Should there be a question of jurisdiction, the Director of Student Achievement and Academic Relations and the Director of Community Standards will decide whether the Academic Discipline Board, Director of Community Standards, or the Community Standards Board will review the incident.

-- Membership is comprised of the seven academic department heads and the Dean of CPCE or his/her designee.
-The department head/the Dean of CPCE from the department where the offense occurred does not vote.
-The Director of the Center for Teaching and Learning will chair the board as a non-voting member.
+- Membership is comprised of the academic department chairs and the dean of CPCE or his/her designee.
+The department chair/the dean of CPCE from the department where the offense occurred does not vote.
+The Director of Student Achievement and Academic Relations will chair the board as a non-voting member.